broma-arma/BromA-A3-Framework-Mark3/README.md

 		- [X] Make sure the player is sent to the respective respawn marker, not just starting character position.

 	- [ ] Look around the previous framework and implement some other basic feature.
+		- [X] Casualty cap
+		- [X] Remove bodies
+		...
+Keep looking for new modules
+		STILL A LOT OF WORK AHEAD BUT NONE MAY STOP THE DEV TRAIN